The P\'olya-Tchebotarev problem with semiclassical external fields: Critical Measures and Critical Sets

 The idea behind the proof is the same as the one on Lemma \ref{crit1}, we shall approximate $h$ by a sequence of functions $h_n \in \Hcal$ whose integrals in $\eqref{criteq}$ with respect to $h_n$ converge to the corresponding integrals with respect to $h$.

 Write

 and define

 where $\epsilon_n$ is a sequence of positive numbers converging to zero.
-Note that $h_n \in H$ and thus \eqref{criteq} holds for it.
-Now, Equation \eqref{zcondition} implies that $h \Phi'$ is integrable with respect to $\mu$ and the dominated convergence theorem implies
+Note that $h_n \in \Hcal$ and thus \eqref{criteq} holds for it.
+Now, Inequality \eqref{zcondition} implies that $h \Phi'$ is integrable with respect to $\mu$ and the dominated convergence theorem implies

 One can show that